cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 06.md

 **Dependent variable**: The variable that is expected to change as a result of changes in the independent variable.
 Often displayed on the y-axis.

-So when you are designing an experiment, you have to decide what variables will be measured, and which you will manipulate to effect changes in other measured variables.
-Additionally, you must develop your **hypothesis**, essentially an educated guess as to the relationship between your variables and the outcome of your experiment.
+So when you are designing an experiment, you have to decide which variables will be measured, and which will manipulated.
+Additionally, it must be developed a **hypothesis**, essentially a guess of the relationship between the variables and the outcome of your experiment.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyMjQ2ODcyNCwtMzI0MjUyNjk0LC01Mj
+eyJoaXN0b3J5IjpbOTc0MTI1MzAsLTMyNDI1MjY5NCwtNTI4Nj
-g2MzUwMDJdfQ==
+M1MDAyXX0=
 -->